NotReference/PremiumLogin/README.md

 - Allow / Block Old legacy premium connections.
 - Instant AutoLogin Premium Players On Join.
 - Staff Log.
-- Set an auth server for autologin only in the specifed server.
+- Set an auth server for autologin only in that specifed server.
 - Set that all servers can be auth servers.
 - Set a custom permission to use /premium.
 - /premium can be enabled and disabled.
-- Players which typed /premium will be locked and protected from sp players.
+- Players which typed /premium will be locked and protected from sp (cracked) connections.
-- Safely.
 - Automatic skin detection.
 - Automatic UUID setup.
-- Developer API
+- Developer API.
-- Custom Events
+- Custom Events.
-- Send to lobby after Login.
-(Optional)
 - Custom Updater (Fetch every 7 minutes) to stay always up-to-date.

 # Bugs
-For report bugs please open a ticket in Issues.
+If you have an issue or you caught a bug, please open a ticket in Issues.
 Thanks.